seketeam/EvoCodeBench/README.md

 ## Leaderboard

-We evaluate 10 popular LLMs on EvoCodeBench-2403, and the results are shown in the following Figure.
+We evaluate 10 popular LLMs on EvoCodeBench-2403, and the results are shown in the following Table.

 ![Leaderboard](images/LeadBoard.png)